Copyright law of Germany: History

-According to historian Eckhard Höffner the 1710 introduction of copyright law in what was then Great Britain and later in France acted as a barrier to economic progress for over a century, while Germany prospered in the same time frame due to the lack of copyright laws.
+According to historian Eckhard Höffner the 1710 introduction of copyright law in Great Britain and later in France acted as a barrier to economic progress for over a century, while Germany prospered in the same time frame due to the lack of copyright laws.
 At that time Germany did not yet exist as a unified nation; and the many states that comprised the German territories were still primarily agrarian.
 Copyright law was absent and not enforceable.
 Prussia introduced a copyright law rather late, in 1837, but even then authors and publishers just had to go to another German state to circumvent its ruling.
 Höffner argues that, as a result, there was a massive proliferation of books, fostering the spread of knowledge and laying the foundation for the country's eventual industrial ascendency.
 Comparing the English system, where copyright ruled, to the free-wheeling German situation, he notes that in 1843 about 14,000 new publications, including a high proportion of academic works, were published in Germany, compared to only about 1,000 publications in England.
 In England publishers exploited their position, paying authors little, while selling their products for the well-to-do.
 In Germany, publishers had to sell cheaply to the masses in a competitive market, aside from producing luxury editions for the wealthy.
 Höffner believes that the availability of bestsellers and academic works at low prices fostered a wide, educated readership; he also argues that the lack of copyright benefited the authors financially.
 Eventually copyright laws were enacted throughout Germany, and with unification, in 1871, such laws also became enforceable.
 In the meantime, Höffner contends, Britain had lost its intellectual head start on the Industrial Revolution.